-- 1. Make sure the DIMM modules are properly and fully installed. - Check if different speeds of DIMMs have been installed and check if the BIOS setup is configured for the fastest speed of RAM used.
-It is recommended that you use the same RAM speed for all DIMMs in the system. - 3.
-Make sure you are using the correct type of Registered, ECC DDRII 400 (PC3200) SDRAM (\recommended by the manufacturer.) - 4.
+- 1. Make sure that the DIMM modules are properly and fully installed. - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
+It is recommended to use the same RAM speed for all DIMMs in the system. - 3.
+Make sure you are using the correct type of Registered, ECC DDRII 400 (PC3200) SDRAM (recommended by the manufacturer.) - 4.
 Check for bad DIMM modules or slots by swapping a single module between two slots and noting the results. - Make sure all memory modules are fully seated in their slots.
-As an interleaved memory scheme is used, you must install two modules at a time, beginning with DIMM #1A, then DIMM #1B, and so on (see Section 2-3).
+As an interleaved memory scheme is used, you must install two modules at a time, beginning with DIMM #1A, then DIMM #1B, and so on (see Section 2-3). - 6.
+Check the position of the 115V/230V switch on the power supply.